to DMG-Lib main page

 1852 L'atelier Soleil est racheté par Louis Sautter qui fut fabricant de lentilles de Fresnel pour les phares et fonde l'entreprise Sautter et Cie, puis Sautter-Lemonnier et Cie, puis Sautter-Harlé.

-† 1878 morto
+† 1878 died

 1883 La branche Duboscq fut ensuite renommé Duboscq Pellin puis Pellin en 1886.